KeithSSmith/OneNodeCDHCluster/README.md

 Below are instructions for creating the cluster with or without CDSW service.
 CDSW requires some extra resources (more powerful instance, and a secondary disk for the docker device).

 ### Provisioning Cluster without CDSW
-- Create a Centos 7 VM with at least 4 vCPUs/ 16GB RAM.
+- Create a Centos 7 VM with at least 8 vCPUs/ 32 GB RAM.
 - OS disk size: at least 50 GB.

 ### Provisioning Cluster with CDSW
-- Create a Centos 7 VM with at least 8 vCPUs/ 32GB RAM.
+- Create a Centos 7 VM with at least 16 vCPUs/ 64 GB RAM.
 - OS disk size: at least 100 GB.
 - Docker device disk: at least 200GB SSD disk.
   - Node: you need a fast disk more than you need a large disk: aim for a disk with 3000 IOPS.
 This might mean choosing a 1TB disk.

 ### Configuration and installation
 - If you created the VM on Azure and need to resize the OS disk, here are the [instructions](how-to-resize-os-disk.md).
-- add inbound rule to the Security Group to allow your IP only, for all ports.
+- add 2 inbound rules to the Security Group:
+  - to allow your IP only, for all ports.
+  - to allow the VM's own IP, for all ports.
 - ssh into VM and copy this repo.

 ```